 My research has three distinct strands:

-- Politics, Media, Culture and Communication: I am interested in online political communication by marginalised groups; racialised and gendered political discourse, and raced and gendered constructions and representations in media and popular culture.
+- Politics, Media, Culture and Communication: Political discourse and communication; raced and gendered constructions and representations in media and popular culture.

-- Race, Ethnicity and Culture in Higher Education: I aim to to provide critical and nuanced understandings on racial inequalities in higher education as they impact both staff and students.
+- Race, Ethnicity and Culture in Higher Education: Racial inequalities in higher education and strategies to address them.

-- Inclusion, Equality and Justice in Higher Education: specifically relating to the curriculum and teaching practice.
+- Inclusion, Equality and Justice in Educational Practice: Curriculum democratisation and inclusive teaching practice.

-I specialise in qualitative-interpretative research using critical, transformative and emancipatory paradigms including critical race theory, cultural democracy and Black feminism.
+I specialise in qualitative-interpretative research using critical, transformative and emancipatory paradigms, heavily informed by Black feminism and critical race theory.
 I employ a range of research methods including focus groups, interviews and case studies, critical ethnography, autoethnography, virtual ethnography and cyberethnography.

 Internal Leadership Roles